dapper-academy/meetups/README.md

 # Dapper Academy

 Dapper Academy aims to foster a community and ecosystem for individuals working with decentralized technologies.
-Our events provides an opportunity to collaborate, deep-dive, and contribute to the emerging field of decentralized systems engineering.
-[Check out our meetup schedule](https://www.meetup.com/Dapper-Academy/).
+Our Web3 Singapore community provides an opportunity to collaborate, deep-dive, and contribute to the emerging field of decentralized systems engineering.
+[Check out our meetup schedule](https://www.meetup.com/Web3-Singapore).

 At our events we discuss dApp development, token engineering, protocol design, cryptoeconomics, mechanism design, game theory, radical markets, cryptography, security, and other related topics.